 With effect from 14 July 2015, Sanne Fund Services (Guernsey) Limited (the "Administrator") was appointed as Administrator of the Company.
-Pursuant to the terms of the Administration and Secretarial Agreement between the Company and the Administrator, the Administrator is entitled to receive an administration fee and company secretarial fee, payable monthly in arrears, at the rate of 0.075 per cent per annum of the net assets of the Company, subject to a minimum fee of £80,000 per annum, plus disbursements.
+Pursuant to the terms of the Administration and Secretarial Agreement between the Company and the Administrator, the Administrator is entitled to receive an administration fee and company secretarial fee, payable monthly in arrears, at the rate of 0.075 per cent per annum of the net assets of the Company, subject to an original minimum annual fee of £80,000 which is subject to subsequent annual inflation increases with effect from 1 May each year.
+During the year, the Administrator earned a fee of £93,053 per annum until 30 April 2024 and £97,706 per annum with effect from 1 May 2024 (2023: £86,160 per annum until 30 April 2023 and £93,053 per annum with effect from 1 May 2023), plus disbursements.